onap/archived---policy-engine/docs/platform/policygui.rst

 | The POLICY GUI is a graphical user interface, available via web-access, for **creating and managing** policies.
 |
-| The targetted users are those responsible for creating and managing policies that control network operations, including policy based network configuration and auto-corrective actions.
+| The targeted users are those responsible for creating and managing policies that control network operations, including policy based network configuration and auto-corrective actions.
 This typically includes network and service designers, operations engineers and security experts.
 |
 | The GUI consists of the **Editor, Dictionary, PDP, Push, Roles, Admin** and **Dashboard** Tabs; which provide for an intuitive manner for policy rules to be created, changed, and managed.